 Speculation that jellyfish blooms have increased in recent decades is under debate.
 Some scientists and conservationists believe that humans have influenced the marine ecosystem to such an extent that systems are out of balance, resulting in massive increases in global jellyfish populations (Schrope 2012).
-Still, the analyses of most existing data sets demonstrate that jellyfish populations naturally fluctuate over the long-term (8 to 100 yrs) with variation in climate (Purcell et al. 2007; Purcell 2012).
-For example, the northern sea nettle (Chrysaora melanaster), common in the Bering Sea, showed a dramatic increase in population during the 1990's, peaking in summer of 2000, and then declining and stabilizing at a moderate level after 2001, which coincided with warmer water temperatures (Brodeur et al. 2007).
+Still, the analyses of most existing data sets demonstrate that jellyfish populations naturally fluctuate over the long-term (8 to 100 years) with variation in climate (Purcell et al. 2007; Purcell 2012).
+For example, the northern sea nettle (Chrysaora melanaster), common in the Bering Sea, showed a dramatic increase in population during the 1990's, peaking in summer of 2000, and then declined and stabilized at a moderate level after 2001, which coincided with warmer water temperatures (Brodeur et al. 2007).

-One data set difficult to ignore is the growing reports of problems associated with jellyfish blooms (Figure 2).
-In Japan over the last 10 years, a dramatic increase in moon jellyfish (Aurelia aurita) has been noted by fishermen.
+One data set that is difficult to ignore is the growing number of reports of problems associated with jellyfish blooms (Figure 2).
+For example, in Japan over the last 10 years, a dramatic increase in moon jellyfish (Aurelia aurita) has been noted by fishermen.
 A majority (65%) of those fisherman surveyed believe jellyfish populations have increased during the last 20 years (Purcell et al. 2007).
-Han and Uye (2010) note that since the first jellyfish-caused (A. aurita) shutdown of a Korean nuclear plant in 1996, the shutdowns have only become more frequent and the chronic blooms more commonplace.
-In 2006, the USS Ronald Reagan aircraft carrier was powered down while docked in Brisbane, Australia after thousands of jellyfish were sucked into the ship's water intake, diminishing its ability to condense steam from the ship's turbines (Hilburn 2007).
-A swarm of Australian spotted jellyfish (Phyllorhiza punctata) forced the closure of six Spanish beaches in the summer of 2011 after 100 swimmers were treated for jellyfish stings (NewScore 2011).
+Han and Uye (2010) note that since the first jellyfishcaused (A. aurita) shutdown of a nuclear plant in 1996, the shutdowns have only become more frequent and the chronic blooms more commonplace.
+In 2006, the USS Ronald Reagan aircraft carrier was powered down while docked in Brisbane, Australia after thousands of jellyfish were sucked into the ship's water intake diminishing its ability to condense steam from the ship's turbines (Hilburn 2007).
+A swarm of Australian spotted jellyfish (Phyllorhiza punctata) forced the closure of six Spanish beaches in the summer of 2011 after 100 swimmers were treated for jellyfish stings (NewScore 2011) and more recently in Volusia County, Fl, more than 2,000 swimmers were stung during an extended jellyfish bloom (Daily Mail 2018).
 In 2011 alone, jellyfish blooms shut down power plant facilities in Israel (Orot Rabin, a coal-fired plant), Scotland (Torness, a nuclear plant), Japan (Shimane, a nuclear plant), and the U.S. (St. Lucie, a nuclear plant in Florida) (Schrope 2012).
-In April 2012, a large swarm of salps caused a temporary shutdown of Pacific Gas and Electric Company's Diablo Canyon Nuclear Station.
-Diablo Canyon had also been previously shut down by jellyfish in 2008 (NRC 2008).
-In early September 2013, Sweden's largest nuclear power plant, Oskarshamn, on the Baltic coast, was shut down (similar shutdowns occurred in 2005) by an influx of jellyfish of the genus Aurelia (Mengewein 2013).
+In April 2012 a large swarm of salps caused a temporary shutdown of Pacific Gas and Electric Company's Diablo Canyon Nuclear Station.
+Diablo Canvon had also been previously shut down by jellyfish in 2008 (NRC 2008).
+In early September 2013, Sweden's largest nuclear power plant, Oskarshamn, on the Baltic coast was shut down (similar shutdowns occurred in 2005) by an influx of jellyfish of the genus Aurelia (Mengewein 2013).
+A giant jellyfish swarm event disrupted operations at the Israeli Ashkelon power plant in 2015 (Schuster 2015).